yayyzan/RISCV-Processor/YiZhang's_project_log.md

 After a discussion of assigning tasks to each person, I am now responsible for data memory.

+Looked at verilator --help and create check.sh to help find syntax error.

 Designed the instructions for all types of load and store with omar.

 Since we should not do bit manipulation inside the ram, I am going to make seperate module to do bit manipulation for loadmem and storemem.
 The design is shown as below.